 2Hawk Vineyard and Winery

 The 2015 Darrow Series Tempranillo is named after the vineyard’s most popular soil type.
 Grown in the Bear Creek sub-basin, 2Hawk’s grapes thrive in a land rich with volcanic layers under the surface.
-The unique soil types provided 2Hawk Winery owners, Jen and Ross Allen, the opportunity to understand the importance of the vineyard.
+The unique soil types provided 2Hawk Winery owners, Jen and Ross Allen, the opportunity to see the importance of the vineyard.
 Oregano, leather, and cherry liqueur comprise this Tempranillo’s flavor profile.
 The winery suggests keeping the wine in a cellar until 2020 for optimal quality and richness.
 Since earning 24 awards in 2016, the 2Hawk has continued to garner attention for its winemaking style.
 This winery offers the most extensive lunch options on the tour with charcuterie, salads, flatbread pizzas, and wraps.

 Opened in 2003, the winery tasting room is set in a 118-year old “honor barn”.
 Since renovated to a larger space in keeping with its historic roots, the tasting room offers ample indoor and outdoor seating, an extensive organic wine selection and tapas from the gourmet kitchen.
 Although their Claret and Viognier might be better known, the 2014 Tempranillo shines with a dense concentration of fruits, specifically raspberry, blueberry, blackberry and rhubarb on the palate, with notes of leather and oak.